Copeland Creek Water Quality Project

 - Valley Reach - SSU Outfall, Santa Alician Gauge, Commerce Blvd

-- Watershed-Wide Monitoring - Water samples are taken at all sampling locations.
-Ideally this project would follow Rohnert Park (2009) in including: (a) 1st sample during early wet-weather season following first flush runoff; (b) 2nd sample during a major storm occurring later in the wet season; 3rd sample during dry weather, ideally following a period of 21 days without precipitation.
-Sampling is dependent on class schedules.
+Sampling Schedule - Water samples are taken at sampling locations at times supportive of course schedules.
+Almost all of the participating courses are taught during the Spring Semester (January to May).
+Summer sampling is undertaken by restoration crews and chemistry interns.
+(Ideally sampling for this project would follow Rohnert Park (2009) in including: (a) 1st sample during early wet-weather season following first flush runoff; (b) 2nd sample during a major storm occurring later in the wet season; 3rd sample during dry weather, ideally following a period of 21 days without precipitation).

-- Coliform Bacteria, E.coli - IDEXX Colilert®: Standard methods for the Examination of Water and Wastewater
+- Coliform Bacteria, E.coli (Mike Cohen) - IDEXX Colilert®: Standard methods for the Examination of Water and Wastewater

-- Field Measurements (conductivity, dissolved oxygen, pH, temp, turbidity, flow) - All field measements are made using pre-calibrated Vernier Probes and interfaces.
+- Hand-Held Sensor Measurements (conductivity, dissolved oxygen, pH, temp, turbidity) (Debora Hammond, Nathan Rank) - All field measements are made using pre-calibrated Vernier Probes and interfaces.
 Vernier probes withe chosen due to relatively low cost and high accuracy ratings.
 Classes conducting water quality measurements are provided with a Vernier sensor kit, sampling pole and bags, and laminated cards with details of how to use the sensors.

 Quality Assurrance and Control (also see data disclaimer)